Graphegon/CoinBLAS/README.md

 A key component of CoinBLAS is the [SuiteSparse:GraphBLAS](https://people.engr.tamu.edu/davis/GraphBLAS.html) implementation by Dr. Tim Davis of Texas A&M University.
-Dr. Davis is the world's leading expert hypersparse graph computing.
+Dr. Davis is the world's leading expert on hypersparse graph computing.
 He is the core author of the MATLAB sparse matrix and Python's scipy.sparse libraries.
 SuiteSparse represents the state of the art of decades of parallel sparse matrix research and has recently acheived support for